Egypt Islamic body blossoms in Arab Spring

 Al-Azhar is now pushing to be released from government control, saying its head should once again be elected by staff, not chosen by the head of state.

-"Al-Azhar has realized there is no way for it to continue functioning as it did under Mubarak.
+"Al-Azhar has realised there is no way for it to continue functioning as it did under Mubarak.
 It knows it must clean up internal corruption," said political analyst Nafaa.

 "I can see a strong desire to return to being a leader of the Sunni Muslim world."